Neighboring countries and territories:

 - Daylight Savings Time start date: Rules that determine the date on which daylight savings time begins.
 Clocks are moved forward on this date.

 - Full name: Full names (translated to english) of the United Nations member states, as of 2014.
 For a list of full names in the respective original languages of each country, check this link.

 - Land border length: The length of each country's land border.
 Islands are listed as having a 0.0 km.

 - National anthems: National anthem.

 - Number of maritime boundary neighbours: Number of states and territories with which each country shares a maritime border.
 Two countries separated from each other by a body of water have a maritime border with each other.

 - Overview: A geopolitical overview of every sovereign country in the world, briefly examining their recent history and place on the global stage.
 The texts are taken from the BBC News website.

-SOURCES: Wikipedia: Daylight saving time by country (Daylight Saving Time rules); Wikipedia: List of countries and islands by first human settlement (The list); http://en.wikipedia.org/wiki/List_of_sovereign_states; Wikipedia: List of countries and territories by land borders (Land borders) (Note: land border lengths will vary depending on the scale by which they are measured, and therefore these figures without a source accompanied by an explanation of how they were measured and at what scale makes comparisons impossible; for more information see coastline paradox .); CIA World Factbook: Russia; Wikipedia: List of national anthems (Anthems of United Nations member states) ("List of Member States" .
+SOURCES: Wikipedia: Daylight saving time by country (Daylight Saving Time rules); http://en.wikipedia.org/wiki/List_of_sovereign_states; Wikipedia: List of countries and territories by land borders (Land borders) (Note: land border lengths will vary depending on the scale by which they are measured, and therefore these figures without a source accompanied by an explanation of how they were measured and at what scale makes comparisons impossible; for more information see coastline paradox .); Wikipedia: List of national anthems (Anthems of United Nations member states) ("List of Member States" .
 United Nations .
-Retrieved 2011-07-21 .); British Broadcasting Corporation 2014
+Retrieved 2011-07-21 .); Wikipedia: List of national identity card policies by country (Countries with compulsory identity cards) (EU Directive 2004/38/EC); Wikipedia: List of countries and territories by land and maritime borders; British Broadcasting Corporation 2014